-The Ministry of Education and Culture oversees all publiclyfunded education by establishing educational priorities and objectives.
+The Ministry of Education and Culture oversees all publicly-funded education by establishing educational priorities and objectives.
 The Finnish National Agency for Education is responsible for administering educational programs.
-Municipal authorities are appointed for 6-7-year terms and are responsible for managing schools' staff, budget, and overall student wellbeing.
+Municipal authorities are appointed for 6-7-year terms and are responsible for managing schools' staff, budget, and overall student well-being.
 During early education, students remain with one teacher to establish a relationship and build an individualized curriculum within the framework of the national curriculum.
 Scholars have praised Finland's educational system for its emphasis on quality and universal learning in and outside the classroom.

-In 2022, Finland spent some 5.5% of GDP on education, lower than Sweden (7.1%), but higher than neighboring Russia (3.6%) and the US (5.4%).
+In 2023, Finland spent some 6.3% of GDP on education, on par with Sweden (6.3%), but higher than neighboring Russia (4.2%) and the EU (4.7%).

 Despite the country's performance in the 2000s, recent trends indicate a decline in student achievement.
 In 2019, officials pledged to reverse this trend by increasing educational spending and equity among students.
-To encourage upper-secondary school enrollment, in 2021, Finland made 2 years of upper-secondary school until at least age 18.
+To encourage upper-secondary school enrollment, in 2021, Finland made 2 years of upper-secondary school mandatory, meaning students must remain in school until at least age 18.
 However, socioeconomic differences among students, especially migrants (see of Political and Social Relations), have led teachers to call for other reforms to better integrate non-Finnish students.
 These calls highlight the country's shortcomings in educational equity and teachers' abilities to work in multicultural settings.
 In a 2022 assessment of student performance in reading, math, and science, Finland ranked 12 of 81 countries, with similar scores to New Zealand and Poland.